jmehne/matplotlib/doc/users/colormapnorms.rst

 .. plot:: users/plotting/examples/colormap_normalizations_lognorm.py
    :include-source:

-Symetric logarithmic
+Symmetric logarithmic
 ---------------------------------

 Similarly, it sometimes happens that there is data that is positive and negative, but we would still like a logarithmic scaling applied to both.
-In this case, the negative numbers are also scaled logarithmically, and mapped to small numbers.  i.e. If `vmin=-vmax`, then they the negative numbers are mapped from 0 to 0.5 and the positive from 0.5 to 1.
+In this case, the negative numbers are also scaled logarithmically, and mapped to small numbers.  i.e. If `vmin=-vmax`, then the negative numbers are mapped from 0 to 0.5 and the positive ones from 0.5 to 1.

 Since the values close to zero tend toward infinity, there is a need to have a range around zero that is linear.
 The parameter *linthresh*